 This handbook provides important information about the school year ahead, and it is important that parents take the time to read through the material presented.
 More information about the topics covered is available on our web site at www.paulding.k12.ga.us.
-If you still have questions, I would encourage you to reach out to your child's teacher or principal.
+If you still have questions, I encourage you to reach out to your child's teacher or principal.
 The policies included here explain many of the rules and regulations that students and their parents/guardians must know, including our Code of Conduct, Dress Code, and guidelines for student discipline.
 The Georgia Department of Education and State Law require that we keep a record showing all parents and guardians received the information provided in this guide.
-After you review the information guide, please take the time to complete the parent & student signature page and return it to your child's school.
+After you review the handbook, please electronically sign the online parent & student acknowledgement page in Parent Portal.
+Alternatively, you may submit a printed copy to your child's school.